kathy908000/Population-Segmentation-For-Health-System-Management/README.md

 # ORIE 4741 Project: MIMIC-III Health Care System
-## his is the github repository for the final project of ORIE 4741, Fall 2020.
+This is the github repository for the final project of ORIE 4741, Fall 2020.

 Group members: Kathy JaYoung Byun (jb2297), Raye Liu (zl285), Jody Zhu (qz245)

 ## Description of the project